 But, don’t make too big a deal about food.
 In our house, you don’t have to clean your plate and I don’t pay attention to what you eat or don’t eat as long as you are gracious and don’t complain and are a good example to your siblings.
-You don’t get seconds or dessert, though, until you’ve eaten all you’ve been served.
+You don’t get seconds, though, until you’ve eaten what you’ve been served.
 Making dinner time into a huge power struggle is counter-productive.

 Don’t panic if they don’t eat.
 My theory is that if they don’t eat lunch, then they’ll really enjoy dinner.
 We’re not doing a bunch of snacks and between meal treats for a child who won’t eat, though.
 Stay calm and be parental and they’ll figure it out eventually.